 The family of Royal Master Ghanaian Drummers is not only steeped in the traditions of Ghanaian music and dance, but also in the folklore of traditional medicines.
 Mentored by, and under the instruction of my uncle, Mustapha Tettey Addy; Master Drummer, anthropologist and researcher in the field of traditional music and dance.

-Apart from running numerous workshops and master classes, I work with the legendary CREAM drummer Ginger Baker, and have been for the past 9 years, touring legendary Jazz venues and festivals around the globe.
-We perform and produce clinics and workshops together and recorded an album in 2014, Titled; “WHY”.
+Apart from running numerous workshops and master classes, I worked with the legendary CREAM drummer Ginger Baker, and have been for the past 13 years, touring legendary Jazz venues and festivals around the globe.
+We performed and produced clinics and workshops together and recorded an album in 2014, Titled; “WHY”.

 In 2015 I was invited to play on Van Morrison’s album, titled, DUETS.
 Since then I have been involved in many innovative performances, recordings, TV appearances and educational projects, for example in 2012 I performed for a season of the Royal Shakespeare Company production of Julius Caesar, which was an exciting African interpretation of a legendary and classic story.